Role of the Research Supervisor

 - concludes with a thoughtful discussion of the significance of the project and possible future directions.

 Expanded guidelines and evaluation rubric can be found as part of the Biology Thesis Assessment Protocol: Thesis Evaluation Rubric (PDF).
 The Faculty Reader should provide feedback on an initial draft of the thesis submitted by the first draft deadline.
-A Faculty Evaluation Form is available for your convenience.
+A Faculty Evaluation Form (BioTAP Worksheet A) is available for your convenience.

 The Reader should include the student's oral presentation at the Poster Symposium as a component of their evaluation.
 All Readers are expected to visit the Symposium in order to review the poster.
 The final draft must be reviewed as is.
 No revisions are allowed after the submission date.
 If a Reader does not approve the thesis, the Director of Undergraduate Studies will review the thesis.